 The list of Svalbard settlements (all located on the Spitsbergen island) include Longyearbyen (main and largest), Barentsburg (Russian mining community), Ny-Ålesund (research station) and Sveagruva (aka Svea, Norwegian mining community).
 Svalbard is the world's northernmost settlement with a permanent civilian population.
 There are other settlements farther north, but they are all populated by rotating groups of researchers.

 Port Longyearbyen cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Longyearbyen, Spitsbergen, Arctic Norway.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Longyearbyen, Spitsbergen, Svalbard Norway.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |22 May, 2019|